WJLP: Move to New Jersey (2014–present)

 At approximately midnight on November 11, 2014, WJLP ran a video message from Lee Leddy, Group Station Manager for PMCM TV, LLC and the owner and licensee of WJLP, that explained the situation and what he called "erroneous complaints" to the FCC by CBS, Ion, and Meredith.
 Channel 3 then signed off the air.
 WZME resumed its place as the sole MeTV outlet for the New York area.

 WJLP returned to the air a day after with a bumper that explained that the station was granted an emergency stay to continue broadcasting until at least December 1, 2014.
 On November 25, 2014, a federal court upheld the stay and allowed WJLP to continue broadcasting on channel 3.10.
 On March 16, 2015, the station remapped its virtual channel from channel 3 to channel 33 on an "interim" basis following an order from the FCC.

 Sale to Weigel Broadcasting

 On October 11, 2021, PMCM TV announced a pending sale of WJLP and WNWT-LD to Weigel Broadcasting of Chicago for $62.5 million.
 The sale was completed on January 7, 2022.

 Programming

-As of January 2022, WJLP carries the majority of the MeTV lineup, with some exceptions.
-Your New Jersey, hosted by Lisa Marie Falbo, is a public affairs show focused on the Garden State that airs on Saturdays at 6 a.m. and Sundays at 8 am.
-Immediately following is New Jersey Politics with Laura Jones which takes a look at what's happening in Trenton and local municipalities.
-That show airs Saturdays at 6:30 a.m. and Sundays at 8:30 a.m.
+As of January 2022, WJLP carries the majority of the MeTV lineup, with some exceptions; Your New Jersey, hosted by Lisa Marie Falbo, is a public affairs show focused on the Garden State, and New Jersey Politics with Laura Jones which takes a look at what's happening in Trenton and local municipalities.
+Both shows air on Saturday and Sunday mornings.

 WJLP had previously preempted several hours of the MeTV schedule each day to air infomercials.